mat-0/Tools.TheChels.uk/README.md

 ## Configuration

 There are several optional settings for you to configure.
-Use the example `_config.yml` file in the repo and use the documentation below to configure your site:
+Use the `_config.yml` file in the repo.